 - During hip replacement surgery, the capsule which surrounds the hip joint, and the soft tissues surrounding the joint, are moved, stretched or cut to allow the surgeon access to the bones. - These soft tissue structures your muscles, tendons and ligaments are what maintain the hip joint in a centered and natural position.
 Therefore these structures are unavoidably compromised after the surgery. - Because of this, certain movements will need to be avoided for a period of time after surgery to prevent dislocation of the new hip, while the supporting tissues heal.
-Your Hip Precautions are movement restrictions. - Depending on the surgical approach used by the surgeon, additional precautions or restrictions might apply. - It is important that you are familiar with your Hip Precautions before you come in for surgery, in order to assist with a smooth transition home and help to decrease your risk of dislocating that new joint. - Your surgeon will suggest a length of time that you must follow these restrictions.
+Your Hip Precautions are movement restrictions. - Depending on the surgical approach used by the surgeon, additional precautions or restrictions might apply. - It is important that you are familiar with your possible Hip Precautions before you come in for surgery, in order to assist with a smooth transition home and help to decrease your risk of dislocating your new joint.
+Your therapy care team will confirm your hip precautions, and review them with you in hospital after your surgery. - Your surgeon will suggest a length of time that you must follow these restrictions.